aschwz/kconst/readme.md

 # KConst
 A proof-of-concept compiler plugin for Kotlin, designed to improve constant folding and constant propagation.

+### I want to see it run!
+Run `gradle test -i` to run the tests, displaying output.
+The plugin outputs the IR both before and after running upon it.
+It also outputs, for the internship application, any calls that start with "eval" that have been simplified, and their output values.
+To modify the input code being tested, edit `plugin/src/test/kotlin/org/eu/aschwz/kconst/KConstTest.kt` and change the embedded Kotlin code.

 ### What can we currently optimize on?
 We can optimize on any _deterministic_ function operating only on, and returning only _constant types_.
 We define a constant type as either a String, Int or Boolean (other number types are omitted for simplicity)